 The ‘Change Type’ column indicates what kind of change each measure has gone through.
 Specifically, when a measure error was identified and the TAC process resulted in a consensus, the measure is identified here as an ‘Errata’.
-In these instances the measure code indicates that a new version of the measure has been published, and that the effective date of the measure dates back to January 1st, 2019.
-Measures that are identified as ‘Revised’ were included in the sixth edition of the TRM, and have been updated for this edition of the TRM.
-Both ‘Revised’ and ‘New Measure(s)’ have an effective date of January 1st, 2020.
+In these instances, the measure code indicates that a new version of the measure has been published, and that the effective date of the measure dates back to January 1st, 2020.
+Measures that are identified as ‘Revised’ were included in the sixth edition of the TRM and have been updated for this edition of the TRM.
+Both ‘Revised’ and ‘New Measure(s)’ have an effective date of January 1st, 2021.

-The following table provides an overview of the 136 measure-level changes that are included in this version of the TRM.
+The following table provides an overview of the XX measure-level changes that are included in this version of the TRM.